morganics/bayesianpy/README.md

 ## Motivation

-Python is a simpler language to put something together quickly and the Bayes Server API is very powerful; and consequently it can be time consuming to work with directly.
+Python is a simpler language to put something together quickly and the Bayes Server API is very powerful, but gives you lots of options.
 I haven't tried to wrap every single piece of Java code, however I have tried to - in general - separate out any Java calls from the client of the SDK, to allow type hinting and remove any confusion of working through Jpype.
 You can do a lot more with the Java API directly, however the most common usage; creating network structures, training and querying networks should be mostly accounted for.
 The Java API is stable (e.g. it doesn't change very much from release to release) however this Python wrapper is very much in flux!

 ## Are Bayesian networks Bayesian? (from BayesServer.com)